Smoking While

 How replacement nicotine products harm the fetus

-But more important than scientific and Canadian government assertions that nicotine is more addictive than heroin or cocaine, or that your new-born's first challenge in life will be enduring nicotine withdrawal and chemical detox alone, nicotine is not only a teratogen but very likely a neuroteratogen inflicting lasting damage upon their nervous system ( 1991); ( 1998 - free full text study).
+But more important than scientific and Canadian government assertions that nicotine is more addictive than heroin or cocaine, or that unless the mother-to-be successfully arrests her dependency that the new-born's first real challenge in life will be enduring nicotine withdrawal and chemical detox alone, nicotine is not only a teratogen but very likely a neuro-teratogen inflicting lasting damage upon their nervous system ( 1991); ( 1998 - free full text study).

-Pregnant women would be wise to reflect upon just how amazingly toxic nicotine is.
-Drop for drop it is more lethal than strychnine or diamondback rattlesnake venom, and three times deadlier than arsenic.
-Just 2-3 drops on the skin (40-60mg) will kill a 160 pound human.
+Nicotine is super toxic.
+In animal studies, drop for drop it has shown to be as lethal as strychnine or diamondback rattlesnake venom and deadlier than arsenic.
+Just 3-6 drops dripped on the skin (40-60mg) can kill a 160 pound human.
 The average smoker puts 1 mg of nicotine into their bloodstream with each cigarette.
 If the entire 1 mg was put on the skin of a 1 pound rat, the rat would die.

 1. "There is abundant evidence that the major problem for fetal development is exposure to nicotine rather than other components of cigarette smoke."

-The truth is that the real quitting took place on the day that nicotine took command of your mind and thinking.
-You’re not giving up anything of value.
-Even the neurochemicals that nicotine controlled, each already belonged to you!
-You are coming home to an amazing sense of calm during crisis, to a clean, fresh and healthy you that your new baby will inherit, love and enjoy.
+Truth is, the real quitting took place on the day that nicotine took command of our mind's priorities teacher, our dopamine pathways.
+As hard as this is to believe right now, you're not giving up anything of value.
+Even the neuro-chemicals that nicotine controlled, each already belonged to you!
+Recovery is a journey home to an amazing sense of calm during crisis, to a clean, fresh and healthy you that your new baby will inherit, love and enjoy.

 Nicotine's half-life inside both of you is about two hours.
 Within a maximum of 72 hours after last administering nicotine your blood serum and body will be 100% nicotine free and chemical withdrawal will have peaked in intensity and have started to gradually decline.
 But just one puff of nicotine and you will again face up to 72 hours of initial detox anxieties, a back to back energy draining feat which few have the endurance to complete.
 None of us are stronger than nicotine but then we don't need to be as it's only a chemical with an I.Q. of zero.
 Knowledge is power!